Skip to main content

 The cost of vanlife

-The cost is very much dependent on your comfort and whether or not you buy your own van.
-At the time of writing this article, the prices of vans have skyrocketed due to demand.
-If you decide to rent a van in Sweden, you can get away with prices ranging from €1000 per week depending upon the equipment and standards you are looking for.
+The cost depends on your comfort and whether or not you buy your van.
+When writing this article, the prices of vans have skyrocketed due to demand.
+If you rent a van in Sweden, you can get away with prices ranging from €1000 per week depending upon the equipment and standards you are looking for.

-This is equivalent to the prices you will find for renting a cottage or small house in Sweden for the same period of time.
+This is equivalent to the prices you will find for renting a cottage or small house in Sweden for the same period.

-Depending on what you want to do as part of enjoying your full vanlife experience, the cost might build when adding extra tents, equipment for rock climbing, canoeing, fishing or simply taking an extended hike.
+Depending on what you want to do as part of enjoying your whole vanlife experience, the cost might build when adding extra tents, equipment for rock climbing, canoeing, fishing, or simply taking an extended hike.

-Once on the road, you have to consider fuel costs, the cost of gas for cooking as well as the cost of any parking and camping fees.
+Once on the road, you have to consider fuel costs, including gas for cooking and parking and camping fees.

-Besides the emergency provisions mentioned above, prices for food vary but if you stock up in larger supermarkets and outside of the larger cities you can find your costs of food decreased by up to 50 per cent.
+In addition to the emergency provisions mentioned above, food prices vary, but if you stock up in larger supermarkets and outside of the larger cities, your food costs can decrease by up to 50 per cent.